chnpat/LMS/readme.rst

 Installation
 ************

-1. Place the folder in the root directory of your hosting server.\n
+1. Place the folder in the root directory of your hosting server.

-2. Run the SQL script (in the /LMS/SQL_Script/ folder) in any MySQL server management application you used.\n
+2. Run the SQL script (in the /LMS/SQL_Script/ folder) in any MySQL server management application you used.

-3. Set the database connection configuration (in the /LMS/application/config/database.php) by specifying username, password, and database name.\n
+3. Set the database connection configuration (in the /LMS/application/config/database.php) by specifying username, password, and database name.

 4. Set the base URL to the domain name you used
-(in the /LMS/application/config/config.php file - Line: 26)\n
+(in the /LMS/application/config/config.php file - Line: 26)

 *******
 License